SUNRUSE-Junk-Drawer/influx8/README.md

 A simple programming language offering basic functional programming and vector mathematics which compile to JavaScript and GLSL.

+## Editor

+Editor.js contains a basic syntax highlighter and framework for running builds in background workers.

+An example of this can be found in Editor.html.

+### Configuring

+Call the global function SUNRUSEInfluxEditor with:

+- A DOM element to transform into an editor.
+  All text inside will be preserved.
+  This must be styled with position absolute, fixed or relative.
+- An object describing how to configure the editor, containing:
+    + Tasks
+      An array of objects describing background tasks to perform when the code changes.
+        * WorkerUrl
+          A string containing the url to a JavaScript file describing a web worker as described below.
+        * WhenCompleted
+          A function which will be called when the worker finishes its part of a build.
+          The argument is the data passed back by the worker.

+#### Tasks

+As a build progresses, the Tasks described above are messaged.
+These are web workers.
+The message will contain:

+BuildId
+:   A value which is unique for each build.

+Typechecked
+:   An array of the dimensions of the typechecked expression tree (see TypecheckExpression below).

+Verified
+:   An array of the dimensions of the verified expression tree (see VerifyExpression below), or undefined if the expression tree could not be verified.

+Whether the Task succeeds or fails, it should post exactly one message back per message received containing:

+BuildId
+:   The BuildId received.

+Data
+:   The data to pass back to the WhenCompleted callback in the Task configuration.

+#### Styling

+Styling will be inherited as accurately as possible from the original element modified.
+This leaves syntax highlighting up to the page's own CSS rules; each "run" of the syntax highlighting has a SUNRUSEInfluxTokenType attribute set with one of the following values:

+- Unknown
+- Comment
+- GetItem
+- Lambda
+- Statement
+- Operator
+- ClosingParenthesis
+- OpeningParenthesis
+- Identifier
+- Float
+- Integer
+- Boolean

+Most CSS properties (color, etc.) should work here, but any which change text flow or size could cause the hidden textarea and highlighting overlays to fall out of sync.

 ## NPM Module

 ### Basic usage: